General Questions

 Where can I find DoD 8140 implementation resources on Cyber Exchange?

-DoD 8140 Implementation resources can be found here: https://public.cyber.mil/wid/cwmp/
+DoD 8140 implementation resources can be found on Cyber Exchange here:

-Where can I find a copy of the DoD 8140 issuances?
+Where can I find copies of the DoD 8140 policies?

-Copies of the DoD 8140 issuances can be found on Cyber Exchange here: https://public.cyber.mil/wid/cwmp/documents-library/
+Copies of the DoD 8140 policies can be found on Cyber Exchange here:

 Where can I find a list of DoD 8140 foundational qualification options?

-Copies of the DoD 8140 Foundational Qualifications list can be found here: https://public.cyber.mil/wid/cwmp/documents-library/
+Copies of the DoD 8140 foundational qualification options can be found on the Cyber Exchange DoD 8140 Qualification Matrices page here:

-Where can I find the 2023 DoD Cyber Workforce Framework Workforce Coding and Identification Guide?
+Where can I find the DoD Cyber Workforce Framework Coding and Identification Guide?

 Where can I find a link to the DoD Cyber Workforce Framework on Cyber Exchange?